RausellLab/CelliD/README.md

 Welcome to the official Github repository of the **Cell-ID** software.

-**Cell-ID** software will be officially released in this repository as an open-source R package in the next weeks.
+**Cell-ID** software will be released in this repository as an open-source R package in the next few weeks with a companion preprint.

 If you would like to be informed about the release please send an email to antonio.rausell@institutimagine.org with subject: “Cell-ID release announcement”.